blueforesticarus/writing/doll_named_marnie.md

 My name is Marnie, and I live on a fence-post, next to the Manpuku shrine, near the top of Mt.
 Oyama, overlooking Tokyo.
 I never leave, because my legs are nailed to the post, and because that is how I was left.
 I am a doll.

 Sometimes, when people come to visit the shrine, they visit me as well.
 This is good, because all alone, a doll is just a piece of wood.
-But when people see a doll, it can become whatever they imagine. *Precisely*, whatever they imagine [1].
-That is the magic of a doll.
+But when people see a doll, it can become whatever they imagine. *Precisely*, whatever they imagine.[^1] That is the magic of a doll.

 Of course when it comes down to it - what I am is a doll, a simple doll.
 That is what most people see, and that is what I always return to.
 My blank slate.
 But I can be so much more.
 Children always assume I have a life, a personality, a favorite food.
 Sometimes I have an important job at the shrine, or a whole family of doll children.
 Once, I was here looking for a lost friend, and a turtle named Kurasshu had carried me on his back.
 Once, I moved out here because I married a squirrel!
 I'm always whatever people think I am.
 I've had so many names.
 But normally, when my guests can read, I am Marnie.
 That's my favorite.
 No matter how many names I'm given, Marnie is still me, and I am still Marnie.
 It is written on the soul of my boot.